8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 Though the wardrobe section of your Cozumel packing list is pretty straightforward, there are a few extra items that may help make your visit to Cozumel a little easier…

 - Reef Safe Sunscreen – It would be a crime to visit Cozumel and NOT swim in the crystal clear water, so clearly, sun protection is a must.
 The reefs surrounding Cozumel are part of a beloved national park, and it’s important that we do our part to ensure that they stay healthy and safe for years to come.
-Reef-safe sunscreen will protect you from harmful UV rays while protecting sea life from the harmful chemicals found in many commercial sunscreen brands!

 Related Reading: The Best Biodegradable Sunscreens for Mexico

 - Mask & Snorkel – It’s easy enough to rent snorkel gear on Cozumel, especially at prime snorkel spots, but if you’re a keen snorkeler, you’ll be much more comfortable using your own.
-If you happen to have a mask and snorkel at home, bring them along, as the snorkeling around the island is some of the best in the world.
+If you have a mask and snorkel, bring them; the island’s snorkeling is world-class.

 It would be a shame to miss out due to a foggy mask!
-If you don’t own a snorkel set, no worries, you can rent a complete set (mask, snorkel, fins, and life jacket) on Cozumel for about $14 USD.

-- Sarong – I never visit a beach destination without my sarong.
+If you don’t own a snorkel set, no worries; you can rent a complete set (mask, snorkel, fins, and life jacket) on Cozumel for about $14 USD. - Sarong – I never visit a beach destination without my sarong.
 It can work as a towel, a dress, or a shawl to offer additional sun protection.
-The best part is it folds up super tiny in my luggage and dries in a matter of minutes.
+The best part is that it folds up perfectly in my luggage and dries in a matter of minutes.
 It’s the perfect item for any beach visit!

 - Polarized Sunglasses – Couple the bright sunshine with the sparkling white sand on Cozumel’s beaches and the gleaming turquoise water, and you’re bound to gain crow’s feet in a matter of hours.
 Regular sunglasses don’t quite cut it in a destination like this.
 Save your eyes and invest in some stylish polarized sunnies to cut the glare.
 You won’t regret it.

 - A Sweater – I know, I know.
 It’s always warm on Cozumel.
 Except… not in the winter.
 While the climate is typically comfortable, especially compared to a frozen tundra like Canada, it can actually get a little nippy on Cozumel from time to time.
 In the winter, there can be windy days with temperatures as low as 68°F (20 °C).
-While these temps are hardly anything to run from, you’ll be glad to have at least one warm layer.
-The Patagonia Better Sweater is lightweight but extremely warm and great for layering.
-It also packs down well, so it won’t take up too much space in your luggage.

 Related Reading: What to Pack for the Riviera Maya, Mexico